 KrossKast Apple device & stand: $300.00 + Shipping

 We recommend using our customized KrossKast Apple Device with only our KrossKast Channels KrossKast App installed.

-We are currently optimized for the KrossKast Channels Google Chrome Browser.
-Please make sure you use Chrome on your device of choice to access www.KrossKast.com
+KrossKast is currently optimized for the Google Chrome Browser.
+When using any other platform other than our iOS mobile app, please make sure you are using the Google Chrome Browser on your device of choice to access www.KrossKast.com.

-If you choose to use your own device with our KrossKast App installed on it, it’s very important that your device is not connected to an active cell phone number.
+If you choose to use your own tablet or device with our KrossKast App installed on it, it’s very important that your tablet or device is not connected to an active cell phone number.
 Cell phone activities can cause ringing noises from telephone calls, text message noises, email notification noises and so on, which can affect App performance.

 Any Promotional Messages or Branding Sweeper/Jingles purchased within our STANDARD, ELITE, ELITE PRO or ENTERPRISE Packages included at the time of purchase, are to be created one time only, voiced by a standard voice over KrossKast talent, and not on a re-occuring monthly basis.